Grant-in-Aid

 - A list of current sources of financial support

-- A detailed budget and rationale for the proposed project
+- A budget and rationale for the award (maximum of one, single-spaced page)

-- An abstract of the dissertation proposal (100 words) or project prospectus (maximum one single-spaced page)
+- An abstract or prospectus summary of the project (maximum one single-spaced page)